CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%/notice %}}

+{{<figure src="/images/guides/cumulus-nsxt/edge.jpg">}}

-VM1 `172.16.0.1` on ESXi01 sends traffic to the BM server `192.168.0.1`:
+As an example traffic flow, VM1 at `172.16.0.1` on ESXi01 sends traffic to the bare metal server `192.168.0.1`:

-1. The packet reaches the T1 Router as its destination IP address located in different subnet (T1 is logical so the packet is still in ESXi01).
+1. The packet from VM1 arrives at the local T1 Router, VM1's default gateway.
-2. T1 examines its routing table to determine the destination path.
+2. The T1 router examines its routing table to determine the destination path.
-3. As BM subnet is `192.168.0.0` received from T0 router, it will be the destination nexthop
+3. The bare metal subnet of `192.168.0.0/24` was received from the T0 router, and becomes the next hop via a Geneve tunnel.
-4. Local TEP encapsulates the packet into Geneve using VNI `65010` of `VLAN100` segment.
-As the destination is T0 router, which is on the Edge, the packet sent to it with source-destination IPs of the TEP devices `10.1.1.1`-`10.2.2.1`.
+4. Local TEP on ESXi01 encapsulates the packet into Geneve using VNI `65010` for the `VLAN100` segment.
+The destination is the T0 router on the Edge, ESXi03.
+5. The packet is sent to ESXi03 with source and destination IPs of the TEP devices `10.1.1.1` and `10.2.2.1`.
-5. Edge TEP, which is part of the Overlay TZ will (and `VLAN100`) decapsulate the packet and forwards it to the T0 router.
+6. The Edge TEP decapsulates the packet and forwards it to the T0 router also located inside host ESXi03.
-6. T0 router which is part of the underlay VLAN TZ, will examines its routing table to determine the packet's destination.
-7. As packet's destination is the BM server in the underlay network (based on BGP advertisements), a regular IP traffic will be sent over the virtual uplinks to `leaf03` and `leaf04` (ECMP) to reach their directly connected BM subnet `192.168.0.0/24`
+7. The T0 router receives an IP packet with destination address `192.168.0.1` and has a next hop via the BGP peer on leaf03.
+8. The packet is sent to leaf03 in VLAN30, where it is routed to VLAN200 and delivered to the bare metal server.

 # Virtualized Environment Over EVPN Fabric